brollin/nextjs/modules/health/healthStory.md

 guess!
 But then you get in bed and feel pretty dang awake...

 The pattern here is that we all can relate with the concept that your emotional state can lead to bodily symptoms in these short term examples.
 This is the "acute" part.
-So why then is the idea that a distressed emotional state leading to chronic problems such a foreign concept?
+So why then is such a foreign and unbelievable concept that distressed emotional states could lead to chronic physical symptoms?

-This is what happened to me: a chronic state of emotional distress led to the manifestation of physical symptoms.
+This is what happened to me: a chronic state of emotional distress led to the chronic manifestation of physical symptoms.

 It's happened to many people it turns out, and if you just for fun take the above statement as true, it can connect a lot of dots.
 There have been so many stories of people experiencing miraculous cures from dubious methods.
 But if what